Xeryon-Precision/XLA-INTG_prog_examples/README.md

 ### 2. Install dependencies

-You can install the requirements by running this command in the CMD.
+You can install the required dependencies by running the following command.

 ```bash
 pip install -r requirements.txt